Mapping the World’s Hardest Problems

 Polynomial-Time Many-One Reductions

-The Logic of Gadgets
+The Logic of Modular Gadget Construction

-The Computational Classification of Complexity
+The Classification of Computational Complexity

 Dive Deeper

-Explore ResourceNP-Completeness and the 21 Problems
+Explore ResourceNP-Completeness and the 21 Problems (Scott Aaronson)

 Scott Aaronson • article